aerospike/aerospike-kubernetes-enterprise/helm/README.md

 Use `tlsConfig` configuration to define TLS certificates.
 Multiple certificates can be defined.
 Each entry in `tlsConfig` must contain a `tlsName` (Subject/CN field or X509v3 Subject Alternative Name), `tlsCAFile` (CA certificate), `tlsCertFile` (server certificate) and a `tlsKeyFile` (key file contains private key associated with the certificate).

-For options `tlsCAFile`, `tlsCertFile` and `tlsKeyFile`, provide base64 encoded version of certificates using format `"b64enc:<Base64EncodedStringOfCertificateFile>"` or provide file path to certificates which is accessible inside the container using format `"file:<FilePathToCertficateFile>"`.
+For `tlsCAFile`, `tlsCertFile` and `tlsKeyFile`, provide either base64 encoded version of certificates using format `"b64enc:<Base64EncodedStringOfCertificateFile>"` or provide file path to certificates which is accessible inside the container using format `"file:<FilePathToCertficateFile>"`.

 ```yaml
 tlsConfig: